 The department was involved in several of these international efforts, and it’s alumni played a seminal role in the Mexican Program, a key moment in the Green Revolution.
 Faculty, staff and graduate students participated; graduate students from assisted countries were educated in the department.

-The department creates its own endowment policy to help fund its activities.
-The department is greatly assisted by Professor Richard J. Zeyen who had served on an alumni board of directors at another institution and was familiar with institutional endowments.
-The department’s alumni relations efforts are recognized as a great departmental strength in this endeavor.
+The Department creates its own endowment policy to help fund its activities and is greatly assisted by Professor Richard J. Zeyen who had served on an alumni board of directors at another institution and was familiar with institutional endowments.
+The Department’s alumni relations efforts are recognized as well as a great departmental strength in this endeavor.
 Many alumni and friends contribute to the Plant Pathology Endowments which help support the Plant Pathology Library, scholarships, fellowships, graduate student travel, internships and social activities.
-These endowments are invested and designed to operate in perpetuity.
-The endowments elevate the department’s national and international reputation and help it weather federal and state cuts that begin in the late 1970’s and continue for decades to follow.
+These endowments are invested and are designed to operate in perpetuity.
+The endowments elevate the Department’s national and international reputation and help it weather federal and state cuts that begin in the late 1970’s and continue for decades to follow.

 Plant Physiology becomes a separate department